 - Other economic damages

-LEARN MORE ABOUT FILING A STRYKER HIP REPLACEMENT LAWSUIT
+LEARN MORE ABOUT FILING A STRYKER HIP REPLACEMENT LAWSUIT FROM OUR CINCINNATI ATTORNEYS

 If you have experienced pain and discomfort, metal poisoning, or had to undergo revision surgery after having a hip replacement, you may have legal options.
 Do not wait to contact O’Connor, Acciani & Levy today to discuss your options for filing a Stryker hip replacement lawsuit in a free, no obligation consultation.